 - Gestational diabetes

-It is an autoimmune disease wherein the body’s immune system attacks the pancreatic cells producing insulin.
-You would need to take a daily insulin shot to combat this pressing issue.
+It is an autoimmune disease wherein the body’s immune system attacks the pancreatic cell that produces insulin.
+You would need to take a daily shot of insulin to combat this pressing issue.

 - It afflicts mostly during your childhood and adolescent years.